davidburstrom/version-compatibility-gradle-plugin/README.md

 * Support older versions of Gradle: 5.3 and up should be possible, but it requires wiring up the extension properties manually.
 * Support for adding bespoke dependencies to a compatibility test classpath.
+* Support for isolated unit testing of the compatibility adapters.